 Laminates have come a long way and still have their place in guitar construction, but when looking at models that cost up to $2,000, you’ll want to make sure you’re looking at guitars that make use of all solid woods (including the back, sides, and neck).
 Solid woods tend to produce better resonance and sustain than laminates, and they’ll generally look better, too.

 There are a number of different acoustic body styles that all offer different tones and playing experiences:

-Dreadnoughts are further broken down into sub categories including slope shoulder dreadnoughts, and cutaway dreadnoughts.
-Within the subcategories there is very little difference in tone, but aesthetically they can be quite different.
+Dreadnoughts are further broken down into subcategories, including slope-shoulder dreadnoughts and cutaway dreadnoughts.
+There’s very little difference in tone within the subcategories, but aesthetically they can be quite different.